electron/electron/docs/api/tray.md

 Sets the title displayed aside of the tray icon in the status bar.

-This is only implmented on OS X.
+This is only implemented on OS X.

 ### Tray.setHighlightMode(highlight)